Read-The-Question/rtq-review/apps/review-legacy-gatsby-web/src/pages/md/focustomlpapers/the-manchester-grammar-school--11-plus--maths--2017--section-a.md

 </div>
 <div class="paper-working-section-body">

-ABBR: Compare the values as decimals.
+ABBR: Convert all the values to decimals so they can be compared.

 $